June eNews

 Knowledge-Sharing Session on GNH-Based Participatory Planning and Community Analysis

-BCMD organised a one-day Knowledge-Sharing Session on GNH-Based Participatory Planning and Community Analysis on 28 July 2024 at Thimphu.
+BCMD organised a one-day Knowledge-Sharing Session on GNH-Based Participatory Planning and Community Analysis on 28 of June at Thimphu.
 The event convened over 60 local government (LG) officials from Thimphu, Paro, Trashigang, Samdrup Jongkhar, and Trongsa, where previous training initiatives on GNH-Based Participatory Planning and Community Analysis have been conducted.
 Officials from the Department of Local Governance and Disaster Management were also in attendance.

 The main objective of the session was to disseminate the benefits of the essential skills and practical tools acquired from previous training.
 Participants exchanged good practices implemented within their respective communities and engaged in co-learning activities.
 The platform also encouraged LG officials to discuss challenges faced in executing the tools and provided feedback on the effectiveness of the tool for improvement.
 Additionally, LG officials from the 12 gewogs in Tsirang Dzongkhag also participated in the event, as the training is being extended to Tsirang this year under “Project Mikhung 2.0- Capacitating the Local Government and Citizens to Strengthen People-Centred Planning.”